-The Notes are senior unsecured debt obligations of the Bank and are not, either directly or indirectly, an obligation of any third party.
-As further described in the accompanying prospectus and prospectus supplement, the Notes will rank on par with all of the other unsecured and unsubordinated debt obligations of the Bank, except such obligations as may be preferred by operation of law.
-All payments to be made on the Notes, including the interest payments and the return of the principal amount at maturity, depend on the ability of the Bank to satisfy its obligations as they come due.
-As a result, the actual and perceived creditworthiness of the Bank may affect the market value of the Notes and, in the event the Bank were to default on its obligations, you may not receive the amounts owed to you under the terms of the Notes.

-If we default on our obligations under the Notes, your investment would be at risk and you could lose some or all of your investment.
-See "Description of Senior Debt Securities-Events of Default" in the prospectus.
+Payments on the notes are subject to our credit risk, and actual or perceived changes in our creditworthiness are expected to affect the value of the notes.
+The notes are our senior unsecured debt obligations and are not, either directly or indirectly, an obligation of any third party.
+As further described in the accompanying prospectus and prospectus supplement, the notes will rank on par with all of our other unsecured and unsubordinated debt obligations, except such obligations as may be preferred by operation of law.
+All payments to be made on the notes depend on our ability to satisfy our obligations as they come due.
+As a result, the actual and perceived creditworthiness of us may affect the market value of the notes and, in the event we were to default on our obligations under the notes, your investment would be at risk and you could lose some or all of your investment.
+See "Description of the Notes We May Offer-Events of Default" in the accompanying prospectus supplement.

-The Notes Will Be Subject to Risks, Including Conversion in Whole or in Part - by Means of a Transaction or Series of Transactions and in One or More Steps - into Common Shares of CIBC or Any of its Affiliates, Under Canadian Bank Resolution Powers.

-Under Canadian bank resolution powers, the Canada Deposit Insurance Corporation (the "CDIC") may, in circumstances where CIBC has ceased, or is about to cease, to be viable, assume temporary control or ownership of CIBC and may be granted broad powers by one or more orders of the Governor in Council (Canada), including the power to sell or dispose of all or a part of the assets of CIBC, and the power to carry out or cause CIBC to carry out a transaction or a series of transactions the purpose of which is to restructure the business of CIBC.
-If the CDIC were to take action under the Canadian bank resolution powers with respect to CIBC, this could result in holders or beneficial owners of the Notes being exposed to losses and conversion of the Notes in whole or in part - by means of a transaction or series of transactions and in one or more steps - into common shares of CIBC or any of its affiliates.
+The notes will be subject to risks, including conversion in whole or in part - by means of a transaction or series of transactions and in one or more steps - into common shares of CIBC or any of its affiliates, under Canadian bank resolution powers.
+Under Canadian bank resolution powers, the CDIC may, in circumstances where CIBC has ceased, or is about to cease, to be viable, assume temporary control or ownership of CIBC and may be granted broad powers by one or more orders of the Governor in Council (Canada), including the power to sell or dispose of all or a part of the assets of CIBC, and the power to carry out or cause CIBC to carry out a transaction or a series of transactions the purpose of which is to restructure the business of CIBC.
+If the CDIC were to take action under the Canadian bank resolution powers with respect to CIBC, this could result in holders or beneficial owners of the notes being exposed to losses and conversion of the notes in whole or in part - by means of a transaction or series of transactions and in one or more steps - into common shares of CIBC or any of its affiliates.

-As a result, you should consider the risk that you may lose all or part of your investment, including the principal amount plus any accrued interest, if the CDIC were to take action under the Canadian bank resolution powers, including the bail-in regime, and that any remaining outstanding Notes, or common shares of CIBC or any of its affiliates into which the Notes are converted, may be of little value at the time of a bail-in conversion and thereafter.
-See "Description of Senior Debt Securities-Special Provisions Related to Bail-inable Debt Securities" in the prospectus and "Risk Factors-General Risks Relating to the Notes" in the prospectus supplement for a description of provisions and risks applicable to the Notes as a result of Canadian bail-in powers.
+As a result, you should consider the risk that you may lose all or part of your investment, including the principal amount plus any accrued interest, if the CDIC were to take action under the Canadian bank resolution powers, including the bail-in regime, and that any remaining outstanding notes, or common shares of CIBC or any of its affiliates into which the notes are converted, may be of little value at the time of a bail-in conversion and thereafter.
+See "Description of Senior Debt Securities - Special Provisions Related to Bail-inable Debt Securities" in the prospectus and "Risk Factors-General Risks Relating to the Notes" in the prospectus supplement for a description of provisions and risks applicable to the notes as a result of Canadian bail-in powers.